-Assessments for ADHD is critical in understanding the child’s strengths and areas of need in order to identify interventions that are most likely to support student success in school and in life.
-The bottom-line: proper identification is essential in promoting positive outcomes for students.
+Assessments for ADHD is critical to understand the child’s strengths and how attention affects learning.
+Our assessments highlight strengths identify effective interventions to support student success in school and in life.
+The bottom-line: proper identification is essential in promoting positive outcomes for students academically, socially, and emotionally.

 - parent and child interviews